• Disease Overview

 Thyroidectomy can potentially cause the partial or complete ablation of the parathyroid glands causing severe reduction/absence of PTH (hypoparathyroidism).
 The ability of surgeon is important in identifying parathyroid glands and preserving them to be re-implanted (autotransplant) into the non-dominant forearm, reducing/avoiding the risk of post-operatory hypoparathyroidism.
 Post-operatory hypoparathyroidism requires life-long treatment with calcium and active vitamin D analogues.

-MEN2A PHPT is usually mild, and it can be controlled by medical therapy with calcimimetics or, more frequently, by the surgical removal of the parathyroid gland followed by the re-implantation of some healthy parathyroid tissue into the arm.
+MEN2A PHPT is usually mild, and it can be controlled by medical therapy with medications that mimic the action of calcium on tissues known as calcimimetics or, more frequently, by the surgical removal of the parathyroid gland followed by the re-implantation of some healthy parathyroid tissue into the arm.
 Because there is a risk of a benign tumor recurring in the healthy parathyroid tissue, transplanting that tissue into the arm would spare affected individuals from being operated on in the same area (i.e., the neck).

-Surgery is the main form of therapy for individuals with PHEO.
+The main form of treatment for PHEO is surgery.
 Surgical removal of one or both adrenal glands is often performed.
 Both adrenal glands are often removed even in individuals with a PHEO affecting only one gland (unilateral) because of the high risk of the other adrenal gland becoming affected later.
 The most common surgical procedure for treating PHEO is laparoscopic laparotomy.
 During this procedure, a small incision is made in the abdomen, a small tube is inserted (laparoscope) through the incision, and the tumor is removed.
 Before surgery, some affected individuals may need to be treated with alpha-adrenergic blockers and beta-adrenergic blockers to minimize the effects of adrenal hormones.
 Alpha-adrenergic blockers such as phenoxybenzamine are used to control hypertension.
-In some cases, beta-adrenergic blockers such as propranolol can also be used to treat hypertension.
+In some patients, beta-adrenergic blockers such as propranolol can also be used to treat hypertension.

 Before any surgery for individuals with MEN2, screening for the presence of an active PHEO should be performed because of the risk of anesthesia-induced hypertensive crisis.